 (a) "Good cause", for the purposes of paragraph (B)(4) of this rule, means that to obtain a benefit, the individual would incur any significant disadvantage or detriment, including but not limited to any significant cost or expense.

-(b) Benefits that the individual must take steps to obtain include but are not limited to annuities, retirement, veterans' benefits, social security disability income (SSDI), railroad retirement, and unemployment compensation.
+(b) Benefits that the individual shall take steps to obtain include but are not limited to annuities, retirement, veterans' benefits, social security disability income (SSDI), railroad retirement, and unemployment compensation.

-(c) If eligibility or ineligibility for other benefits cannot be verified electronically, an official letter from the paying entity or financial institution is sufficient to verify the benefit.
+(c) When eligibility or ineligibility for other benefits cannot be verified electronically, an official letter from the paying entity or financial institution is sufficient to verify the benefit.

 (a) The individual, and